-Students selecting WBL-111 will be required to complete 15 SHC for Additional Other Required Hours for a total of 61 SHC to earn the Associate in Science degree since WBL-111 is not a transfer course.
+WBL-111 does not count toward graduation or in the 60 hour minimum for this degree since it is not a transfer course.
+Students selecting WBL-111 will be required to complete 15 SHC for Additional Other Required Hours for a minimum of 61 SHC to earn the Associate in Science degree.